KibakoDev/Kibako-Engine/README.md

 Kibako Engine is an **experimental graphics framework** currently in **very early development**.
 The goal is to explore engine structure, rendering systems, and resource management in a clear and lightweight way.

-This project is built for **learning purposes** and will evolve gradually over time — expect constant changes and experimentation.

----

-### Current Focus
-- Core Direct3D 11 setup (device, swap chain, context)
-- Basic 2D rendering pipeline
-- Texture and shader management
-- Logging and diagnostics utilities

 ---

 ### Development Status